Red Sox end Germán’s no-hit bid in 8th, storm past Yanks 5-4 | Times Leader

 By KEN POWTAK

+BOSTON (AP) — Domingo Germán was simply dominating the Boston Red Sox.
+Never more so than in the seventh inning, when the Yankees right-hander struck out stars J.D.
+Martinez, Rafael Devers, Xander Bogaerts and rookie Jarren Duran.

+As Germán walked off the mound then with a no-hitter intact and a solid lead, there was no way to envision what was on deck.

-BOSTON (AP) — Held hitless into the eighth inning by Domingo Germán and looking feeble, Alex Verdugo and the Boston Red Sox suddenly erupted for five runs to shake Fenway Park and storm past the New York Yankees 5-4 Sunday.
+Held hitless into the eighth by Germán and looking feeble, Alex Verdugo and the Red Sox suddenly erupted for five runs to shake Fenway Park and storm past New York 5-4 on Sunday.

+The old ballpark was almost silent all afternoon until Verdugo opened the eighth with a long double for Boston’s first hit, and he raised his arms in celebration at second base.

+“I felt like just getting that hit out of the way had everybody just take that big deep breath, didn’t have to worry about getting no-hit anymore,” Verdugo said.
+“That inning was crazy.
+From going no-hit to seven innings, to putting five up in the eighth, that’s one of the craziest comebacks I’ve ever been a part of.”

-The Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
-It was their 10th win in 13 games this year against their longtime rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.
+With their major-league leading 32nd come-from-behind victory, the Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
+It was their 10th win in 13 games this year against their rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.

+What a difference a few hits made.
+Before those, Red Sox manger Alex Cora, it was pretty glum in the Boston dugout.

+“Not great, to be honest with you,” Cora said.
+“Whoever says, ‘we’re a hit away or a baserunner away from getting this going’ … I didn’t sense that.
+I sensed a lot of frustrated people.
+(Germán) was amazing.”

 The Yankees, meanwhile, absorbed another brutal loss in a season full of them.
 They dropped three of four in the series and fell nine games behind Boston.

+“Really tough one, obviously.
+Domingo was terrific,” Yankees manager Aaron Boone said.
+“It’s a tough one we’ve got to get past.
+Another extremely tough one.”

-Boston trailed 4-0 when Verdugo doubled to deep right, and Germán was lifted after the hit by manager Aaron Boone.
+Boston trailed 4-0 when Verdugo doubled to deep right, and Germán was lifted after the hit by Boone.

+“You know to pitch a no-hitter is one of the hardest things to do in baseball,” Germán said through a translator.
+“I knew I had a no-hitter going.
+I was executing pitches to try and be as careful as possible.
+Verdugo was able to connect there.
+I thought it was a good pitch.”

 Jonathan Loaisiga (7-4) relieved, and Boston broke loose with four straight hits.
 Hunter Renfroe had an RBI double, Christian Vázquez singled home a run and Hernández followed with an RBI double, cutting it to 4-3.